Attention Dynamics Online: How the Internet Rewires What We Notice and Why

 4. Platforms optimize their systems to maximize user engagement (time spent, interactions, return visits) because more engagement equals more advertising inventory equals more revenue

 This model creates a structural incentive for platforms to capture as much human attention as possible, for as long as possible, by whatever means are most effective.
 The incentive is not to inform, educate, or fulfill users' stated preferences--it is to engage, which is a fundamentally different objective.
+These platform incentives shape every design decision, from notification timing to feed ranking.

 How Attention Gets Captured: The Psychology of Engagement

 Platform algorithms and content creators exploit specific features of human psychology to capture attention.
 These are not obscure vulnerabilities--they are fundamental features of how human brains process information, honed by hundreds of millions of years of evolution.
+Many of these exploited tendencies are well-documented cognitive biases that operate below conscious awareness.

 Novelty Bias